feldera/feldera/docs/blog/2023-07-15-incremental.md

 This is an important concept, so let us highlight it:

-> Transactions describe database changes
+> Transactions describe database changes.

 Transactions do many other things, like isolation, durability, etc, but here we care only about their ability of describing changes that are applied together.

-As we observed previously, it is possible to describe changes that are not always legal, such as deleting a row that doesn't exist from a table, or inserting a row that duplicates a primary key.
+As we observed previously, it is possible to describe changes that are not always valid, such as deleting a row that doesn't exist from a table, or inserting a row that duplicates a primary key.
 Attempting to execute such a change in a transaction will usually result in the entire transaction being aborted.